S3-working-group/s3-practical-guide/content/src/introduction/why-30.md

 *Sociocracy 3.0* moves primary focus from vision, mission, aims or purpose, towards the source of motivation, and aligns the organization towards discovering and addressing what it needs.
 Organizations which are already need-driven, value driven or customer-centric, find this immediately accessible.

-In *Sociocracy 3.0*, purpose is implicit in all cases – to flow value to the organization's drivers.

 #### Condensed to the Essentials

 When looking at the norms, the *Sociocratic Circle Organization Method* may look big and scary.
 By focusing on the essentials only, *Sociocracy 3.0* offers a lightweight framework to adapt and build on as necessary.